danchoys-d2f/ios-project-culture/Categories/StyleGuide.md

 }
 ```

-Usually we declare some utility private types or extensions in the file that contains a public type declaration.
-For example, we may have a `struct` that contains segue identifiers for a view controller.
+Usually we declare some utility private types or extensions.
+For example, we may have a private `struct` that contains segue identifiers for a view controller.
 We put such declarations below the main class declaration, separating the private part with a special mark:

 ```swift
 // MARK: - Private declarations -